3.1 Keyboard shortcuts

 Q: How to run R code interactively?

-If you want to run an entire R file, open the file in the editor, and press Ctrl+Shift+S and the file will be sourced in the active R terminal.
+If you want to run an entire R file, open the file in the editor, and press Cmd+Shift+S and the file will be sourced in the active R terminal.
+Alternatively, open Command Palette and type “R: Run Source”.

 Q: Why using VS Code for R programming instead of RStudio?